ROCm/rocRAND/docs/api-reference/python-api.rst

 .. autofunction:: rocrand.get_version

-To search an API, refer to the :ref:`genindex` for all rocRAND APIs.
+To search the API, see the :ref:`genindex` for all rocRAND APIs.